A sequence of elastic patterns in a sheared bent sheet: Discussion

 Our system has allowed us to observe several mechanisms for coarsening and refinement of the pattern.
-Of these the most interesting is the splitting of the S-ridge, which involves a bond breaking and weak repulsion between individual crumples (explored in \cite{Gimenopairs}), then nucleation of an O-valley (related to the instability of ridges to indentation \cite{DiDonna02}) and concomitant strong repulsion between the resulting crumple S-ridge pairs.
-It is unknown whether such mechanisms are system-specific, or whether something analogous might be observed more generally across model pattern forming systems.
-Other mechanisms were enabled by the open boundaries of our system.
+Of these the most interesting is the splitting of the S-ridge, which involves a bond breaking and weak repulsion between individual crumples, then nucleation of an O-valley (related to the instability of ridges to indentation \cite{DiDonna02}) and concomitant strong repulsion between the resulting crumple S-ridge pairs.
+It is unknown whether such behaviors are system-specific, or whether something analogous might be observed more generally across model pattern forming systems.
+Merging of S-ridge pairs was also observed.
+Other mechanisms, including escape, were enabled by the open boundaries of our system.
 Crumple induction events near boundaries might be compared with similar events in the interior \cite{Marthelot17, WittenMovsheva25}.

-The classic O-valley pair, akin to the indentation obtained by poking a soda can, is often seen as the unit of static patterns on cylinders.
+The classic O-valley pair is often seen as the unit of static patterns on cylinders.
 While we observe these here in our open-boundary system, the highly mobile but tightly bound S-ridge pair appears to be the dominant motif enabling transitions between patterns and mediating the global snap-through of the structure.
+Our different perspective on this class of problems comes from a line of thinking in which a single crumple is the relevant unit of both static and dynamic deformations, and the O and S are two of several possible types of pairs that these anisotropic units can form.

 Most forces in these sheets increase simply with sheet length or, equivalently here, area.
 For example, the final drops in force suggest that the energy of an isolated S-ridge in a long sheet is associated with a nearly-constant cross section away from the ridge.
 However, the initial yield drops show a rapid decline with length.
-Yield corresponds to the nucleation of O-valleys, which in longer sheets become shallower and play a more incremental role with respect to the full snap-through, which still requires a force that scales with length.
+Yield corresponds to the nucleation of O-valleys, which in longer sheets are shallower and play a more incremental role with respect to the full snap-through, which still requires a force that scales with length.